 Actually i don't know how to make this possible but perhaps someone else. ^^

-#4 Updated by Michiel Roos about 6 years ago
+#4 Updated by Michiel Roos over 6 years ago

-#5 Updated by Dennis Geldmacher about 6 years ago
+#5 Updated by Dennis Geldmacher over 6 years ago

 I found a really good snippet at http://blog.marit.ag/2009/02/23/canonical-tag-fur-die-suchmaschinen/